A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from

 In addition to the above basic structure, we note that, in the classical setting, the category, $\cob{n}$, has the structure of a symmetric monoidal category with the coproduct / disjoint union, $\sqcup$, as the tensor product, as recalled in \S \ref{moncob}, and that the extended form, $\tcob{n}$, similarly, has a symmetric monoidal bicategory structure, again having $\sqcup$ as its tensor product.
-This follows from Theorem 2.15 of Carboni, Kelly, Walters and Wood, \cite{Carboni-Kelly-Walters-Wood:Cartesian-bicatII:2008}.
 An explicit proof is in \cite[\S 3.1.4]{Schommer-Pries}.
 We will revisit this structure in Subsection \ref{sec:sym_mon}, particularly \S\ref{sec:mon_tcob}.